Staying Healthy During Pregnancy

 - king mackerel

 These types of fish may contain high levels of mercury, which can cause damage to the developing brain of a fetus.
 When you choose seafood, limit the total amount to about 12 ounces per week — that’s about two meals.
-Also, if you like canned tuna, eat no more than 6 ounces per week.
-Be sure to check any local advisories before consuming recreationally caught fish.
+Also, if you like canned tuna, pay attention to the type in the can.
+Canned light tuna generally contains smaller fish and can be eaten twice a week.
+But albacore/white tuna contains larger fish and should only be eaten once per week.
+Check any local advisories before eating recreationally caught fish.

 Changing the Litter Box